GeorgeHub2018/FullStack.Docker.Example/Service/README.md

   - Make Docker Image: run **docker.build.bat** file
   - Run Docker Image: run **docker.run.bat** file
   - In Browser open url: [localhost:38080](http://localhost:38080) and you will see text "Hello, !"

+### How it works?
+We build Golang application (on our machine) for Linux using Golang.
+Then we put this App to Docker Image and Run it.
+This Docker Image will have minimum size.